Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 more in depth description can be found at `this page on ``virtualenvwrapper.sh`` <http://virtualenvwrapper.readthedocs.io/en/latest/install.html#python-interpreter-virtualenv-and-path>`__.
-Finally, the ``mkvirtualenv`` makes your first virtual environment which you've named ``wallace``.
+Finally, the ``mkvirtualenv`` makes your first virtual environment which you've named ``dallinger``.
 We have explicitly passed it the location of ``python2.7`` so that even if your ``python`` command has been remapped to ``python3``, it will create the environment with ``python2.7`` as its interpreter.